 The main focus of our work is to assist those living in poverty in becoming self-sufficient by helping to remove roadblocks as we walk with them on their journey out of poverty.
 No act of charity is foreign to the Society as long as it facilitates the mission and is within the capabilities of our Vincentians to perform.

-The Des Moines Council operates two thrift stores, a social services department and an education center.
+The Des Moines Council operates a thrift store, a social services department and an education center.
 We employ around 22 paid staff and many volunteers.
 There are currently sixteen conferences in the Des Moines Council’s area of responsibility.

 We collaborate and partner with many like-minded community service organizations with visions similar to ours: